maxxiimo/the-front-end-manifesto/mobile-foundation.md

 ##### Set Up

-It is a rack-based solution and easy to set up.
 Here are the steps we will use to configure Mobvious for our needs:

 **Step 1:** Copy all the [base-mobile][] files from the advanced solution folder and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.